MythCoders/genesis/README.md

-# eSIS
+# Genesis
-*The electronic Student Information System*
+*Student Information System*

-eSIS is an open-sourced Student Information System that runs on the Microsoft platform.
+Genesis is a student Information System that runs on the Microsoft platform.
 #####Planned Modules
 * Administration
 * Students